raczandras/minesweeper/README.md

 * java -jar ./target/minesweeper-1.0.jar

-&nbsp;

-You will either need to configure the resources/META-INF/persistence.xml file to use your database, or ask permission from me to use mine.
+You will need to either configure the resources/META-INF/persistence.xml file to use your database, or ask permission from me to use mine.

-&nbsp;

 Developer: